co0p/akinformer/README.md

 how it works
 -----------
-Parse website
-extract offers
-send new offers
+Parse website -> extract offers -> send new offers -> repeat every 24h
-repeat in 24h